 Hi, Be Wellers!
 I know we haven’t officially met, but I wanted to interrupt your regularly scheduled program to pass along a little friendly advice.
-Think of it as a public-service announcement as we venture ever further into the Season of Eating, a time when all of us are trying our damnedest (hello, enormous sweater) to hide a few extra gingerbread-induced pounds.
+Think of it as a public-service announcement that is long, long overdue.

 I always figured this little nugget of wisdom was obvious enough on its own that it didn’t need to be stated aloud.
 You know, sort of like, “Don’t stick your hand in the fire, moron.”
 But apparently I was mistaken.
 Here’s why: In the past year, five people (5!) have stopped me and congratulated me on my pregnancy.
 Before you shout “Mazel tov!” at your computer screen and crack open a bottle of champagne, there’s more: I AM NOT PREGNANT.

 So here’s what I would like to tell you today: If ever you pass a lady on the street and think to yourself, “I want to ruin that lady’s day,” go ahead and ask her when her baby is due.
 You will certainly ruin her day and potentially her week and month with it.
 No amount of other people saying, “What!
 That person was crazy!” will make her feel any better.

 I know this because it has happened to me … five times.
 Last week was the most recent incident.
 We had food delivered at work for a large meeting, and when I stood up from my desk to sign the credit card slip, the delivery man shouted (literally, shouted), “Congratulations!
 Girl or boy?”
 When I informed him that the answer was neither, which was awkward enough, he asked me why I don’t want a baby.
 Is there a polite way to say to someone, “Please, just stop talking”?
 Instead, I gave him a $5 tip then had a good cry at my desk.